UVM-AIRLAB/CF_MFC/README.md

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.

-### Crazyflie 1.0 support

-The 2017.06 release was the last release with Crazyflie 1.0 support.
-If you want to play with the Crazyflie 1.0 and modify the code, please clone this repo and branch off from the 2017.06 tag.

 ## Building and Flashing
 See the [building and flashing instructions](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md) in the github docs folder.